 One (1) out of the three (3) close-out report test was not submitted.
 The close out report was due on November 2018; however, the Port did not yet submit the report.
 All samples selected for testing are not statistically valid.
+Recommendation:

 The Port should enforce supervisory review as indicated in the policies and procedures to ensure all reports are prepared properly and submitted in a timely manner.

-The Port acknowledges that the close out report has yet to be submitted, and understands the importance of providing the document in a timely manner.
+Management Response and Corrective Action Plan: The Port acknowledges that the close out report has yet to be submitted, and understands the importance of providing the document in a timely manner.
 Project construction for TCIFCML-5006(818) completed in February 2018.
 Currently, the Port's Construction division is preparing final payment and contract close out documents.
 In order to close out the construction contract, bid item quantities and change orders need to be agreed upon between the Port and Contractor.
 This includes reviewing inspector reports and the gathering of supporting documents.
 In addition, final reports to various agencies such as Contract Compliance need to be submitted.
 These close-out tasks often require more than one hundred eighty (180) calendar days to complete.
 However, the Port will continue its commitment to prepare and submit reports in a timely manner.
 If any additional time is required beyond the one hundred eight (180) calendar days the Port will formally request a time extension.
-Contact Person: Edward Han, Civil Engineer

-Anticipated Implementation Date: April 30, 2019

-Reference Number: 2018-002 Federal Program Title: Federal Catalog Number: 20.205 Federal Agency: Federal Award Number and Year: TCIFCML-5006(818) Category of Finding:
+Contact Person: Edward Han, Civil Engineer Anticipated Implementation Date: April 30, 2019 Reference Number: 2018-002 Federal Program Title: Highway Planning and Construction Federal Catalog Number: 20.205 Federal Agency: U.S. Department of Transportation Federal Award Number and Year: TCIFCML-5006(818) Category of Finding: Suspension and Debarment Criteria: